rafaelgou/rgou-wp-media/Explanation.md

 ### Frontend output

-Originally the public class was prefixed with the plugin name (an old pattern to avoid name colision).
+Originally the public class was prefixed with the plugin name (an old pattern to avoid name collision).
 After switching to namespaces, it was renamed to [`Rgou\WPMedia\PublicArea`](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/PublicArea.php#L22).
 It uses a filter to add a footer when the sitemap is enabled.

 ### The crawler

 To make it clear and easier to test, the crawler is a standalone class, without any Wordpress code.
 This means using `file_get_contents()` instead of `wp_get_remote()`.
 To be able to unit test many files from `wp-includes` should be added as Fixtures (like [WP_Error on imagify-plugin](https://github.com/wp-media/imagify-plugin/blob/d81c3c2078eceb5c139966e0402f286944d98912/Tests/Unit/TestCase.php#L68)).
 Or, as an option, use an integration test for that.

 The crawler receives an URL, gets the content, extracts the links using [DomDocumnet](https://www.php.net/manual/en/class.domdocument.php), and generates the site map also using [DomDocumnet](https://www.php.net/manual/en/class.domdocument.php).
 HTML + inline PHP is avoided for consistency.
-As last functionality, also returns the original content.
+As the last functionality, it also returns the original content.

-The sitemap uses [lit](https://ajusa.github.io/lit/) for a very basic styling.
+The sitemap uses [lit](https://ajusa.github.io/lit/) for very basic styling.

 ### Saving links